-As a part of its grant management process, the City will require applicants to execute an Application for Assistance that will include an income certification, insurance certification and release, philanthropic release of information, and a subrogation agreement, all of which will become part of each applicant's record.
-These documents will hold each applicant accountable for the accuracy of the information provided, and will also give the City recourse if it is determined at a later time that applicants received other financial assistance not identified at the time of application.
+As a part of its grant management process, the City will require each project application to include an Application for Assistance that will include an income certification, insurance certification and release, philanthropic release of information, and a subrogation agreement, all of which will become part of each applicant's record.
+These documents will hold each project that is approved and funded accountable for the accuracy of the information provided, and will also give the City recourse if it is determined at a later time that projects received other financial assistance not identified at the time of application.